unimichl/useful-scripts/Github-Rules.md

 + As a repository owner, you can grant this right to other GitHub users
 + Repositories can also be created and managed as part of teams and organizations

 ## **Rule 3:** Developing and Collaborating on New Features: Branching and Forking
++ Forking a repository allows users to freely experiment with changes without affecting the original project and forms the basis of social coding
++ Forking a repository and providing pull requests constitutes a simple method for collaboration inside loosely defined teams
++ Many contributors can work on the same repository at the same time without running into edit conflicts -> Git branches
++ BUT there is a risk of applying incompatible changes in different branches/forks; these are said to become *out of sync*

 ## **Rule 4:** Naming Branches and Commits: Tags and Semantic Versions
 ## **Rule 5:** Let GitHub Do Some Tasks for You: Integrate
 ## **Rule 6:** Let GitHub Do More Tasks for You: Automate